Linux

 link/ether c4:2c:03:36:46:38 brd ff:ff:ff:ff:ff:ff

-As you can see, there are three interfaces:
+As shown, there are three interfaces:

 lo

-being the Ethernet interface
+We will rename the Ethernet interface to enge0

 .
-The new name will be enge0
+The new name enge0

 , enpX